The 20 Best Autonomic Dysreflexia Doctors Near Me

 English

-Gregory Nemunaitis is a Physiatrist in Cleveland, Ohio.
-Dr. Nemunaitis has been practicing medicine for over 45 years and is rated as a Distinguished provider by MediFind in the treatment of Autonomic Dysreflexia.
-His top areas of expertise are Paraplegia, Autonomic Dysreflexia, Neurogenic Bowel, and Syringobulbia.
+Gregory Nemunaitis is a Physiatrist practicing medicine in Cleveland, Ohio.
+He has been practicing medicine for over 46 years.
+Dr. Nemunaitis is rated as a Distinguished provider by MediFind in the treatment of Autonomic Dysreflexia.
+He is also highly rated in 8 other conditions, according to our data.
+His clinical expertise encompasses Paraplegia, Autonomic Dysreflexia, Neurogenic Bowel, and Chiari Malformation Type 2.
+Dr. Nemunaitis is board certified in American Board Of Physical Medicine And Rehabilitation, 1999.

 Experienced in Autonomic Dysreflexia